Country Profile: Marshall Islands

 Environment

-The environmental challenges faced by the Marshall Islands include inadequate potable water, pollution in the Majuro lagoon, and rising sea levels.
-The nation is a party to several international environmental agreements aimed at addressing climate change and biodiversity.
+The Marshall Islands faces several environmental challenges, including inadequate drinking water, pollution in lagoons, and rising sea levels due to climate change.
+The nation is a party to multiple international environmental agreements.

 Transportation